8.0 Telephone 8.0 Telephone

 8.2.3 The Telephone Preference Service

-b) Organisations MUST NOT* make direct marketing calls to Telephone Preference Service (TPS)/Corporate TPS (CTPS)-registered numbers unless the person who registered the number has notified the organisation that they are happy to receive calls for the time being.
+b) Organisations MUST NOT* make direct marketing calls to any number registered with the Telephone Preference Service (TPS) or Corporate Telephone Preference Service (CTPS), unless the person with the registered number has notified the organisation specifically that they consent to receiving Direct Marketing calls from them for the time being.

 c) Marketing calls under the guise of administrative calls MUST NOT* be made.